MarcelHuesmann/Project1-CodeInstitute/README.md

 ## Information about Contact Form:
-- The contact form itself was created functionally, but the input element was commented out, it was complimented with a Modal.
+- The contact form itself was created functionally, but the input element was commented out, it was complemented with a Modal.

 ### Deployment

 - This is a static website, without any Backend.
-Is has been uploaded to a fileserver and to Github Pages, if a live version would be deplayed all what needs to be done is making the contact form functional.
+Is has been uploaded to a fileserver and to Github Pages, if a live version would be deployed all what needs to be done is making the contact form functional.

 ### Testing
-- The website has been tested for responsiveness and cross-browser compability, it makes use of media querries and has all major acceisbility features.
+- The website has been tested for responsiveness and cross-browser compatibility, it makes use of media queries and has all major accessibility features.